HiDiHlabs/ssam-lite/docs/source/installation.rst

 .. _supported-browsers:

-Supported Browsers
+Supported browsers
 ------------------

-SSAM-lite should run on all modern browsers supporting JavaScript ES5 ...
-TODO
+SSAM-lite and SSAM-lite-server should run on all modern browsers supporting JavaScript ES5 and webGL.
+A internet connections is required to access the TensorFlow.js (v2.0.0) library.

 SSAM-lite-server
 ----------------

-TODO any requirements here? otherwise remove this section?
+SSAM-lite-server requires the python libraries ``flask``, ``pandas`` and ``numpy``.
+TODO

 SSAM-lite